hestiacp/hestiacp-docs/admin_docs/web.rst

    * - PHP-FPM
      - /usr/local/hestia/data/templates/web/php-fpm/

-When editing it is the best practice to copy the template before editing.
-As the default templates will reset after update of HestiaCP
+When editing it is the best practice to copy the template before editing, as the default templates will reset after update of HestiaCP:

 .. code-block:: bash